onlyquake/xonotic-wiki/Repository_Access.md

     ./all compile

 Compiles the game, assuming that you have the required libs installed.
-Don't forget `-r` if you wanna actually play the game wit decent fps.
+Don't forget `-r` if you wanna actually play the game with decent fps.

     ./all checkout BRANCH